-Shall there be a change to the Colorado Revised Statutes replacing partisan primary elections with an all-candidate primary election for U.S. Senate, U.S. House of Representatives, and certain elected state, district, and county offices, and, in connection therewith, creating a new all-candidate primary election; reducing the number of signatures to petition onto the ballot;

-allowing voters to rank up to four candidates for each office, regardless of political party affiliation;

-and adopting a ranked voting process for tallying votes and determining the top two candidates who advance to the general election?
+Shall there be a change to the Colorado Revised Statutes creating new election processes for U.S. Senate, U.S. House of Representatives, Colorado state legislature, and certain state offices, and, in connection therewith, creating a new all-candidate primary election for these offices, allowing voters to vote for any one candidate per office, regardless of political party affiliation, and specifying that the four candidates who receive the most votes advance to the general election; and in the general election, allowing voters to rank candidates for these offices and adopting a ranked voting process for how the votes are tallied and a winner is determined?

-Hearing April 18, 2024:

-Single subject approved (2-1, Sullivan); staff draft amended; titles set.
+Hearing April 18, 2024: Single subject approved (2-1, Sullivan); staff draft amended; titles set.
 The Board made technical corrections to the text of the initiative.

-Board members: Theresa Conley, Christy Chase, Jennifer Sullivan

-Hearing adjourned 4:31 P.M.
+Board members: Theresa Conley, Christy Chase, Jennifer Sullivan Hearing adjourned 3:21 P.M.

-1 Unofficially captioned "Concerning the Conduct of Elections" by legislative staff for tracking purposes.
+&lt;sup>1 Unofficially captioned "Concerning the Conduct of Elections" by legislative staff for tracking purposes.
 This caption is not part of the titles set by the Board.